RamSailopal/YottaDB-dashboard/Vista-Docker/README.md

     docker-compose up

-Then naviagate to the dashboard by navigating to http://<<ip of docker server>>:3000
+Then navigate to the dashboard by navigating to http:// <<ip of docker server>> :3000

 Enter the default username and password of admin/admin and then create a new password.
 On gaining access.
 Select the Yottadb dashboard.

-Access the VISTA GUI by navigating to http://<<ip of docker server>>:9100.
+Access the VISTA GUI by navigating to http:// <<ip of docker server>> :9100.
 Select a canned query.

 You will then see the metric changed the YottaDB dashboard.